SajadWaloo/Object-Detection-with-YOLO/README.md

 ## Acknowledgments

-- This implementation is based on the original YOLO algorithm by Joseph Redmon et al.
 - The pre-trained YOLO weights and configuration files are from the official Darknet repository.

 Feel free to contribute, report issues, or provide suggestions for improvement.